Tomás Bobadilla: Marriage, and early political career

 Bobadilla in his early career was active in politics, including as an active member in the government of his friend and early independence leader, José Núñez de Cáceres.

-His married life was an expression of deep Creoleism.
-The high positions did not prevent him from living as a couple, for more than a decade, with María Virginia Desmier D'Olbreuse, daughter of French emigrants, twice widowed by French people.
-Bobadilla had his children with her out of wedlock, although he recognized them.
-It came to be in May 1832 that the couple legally formalized their marital situation, both civilly and ecclesiastically.
-He distinguished his wife with the delicacy of the mentality of the time, calling her La Madama, which alluded to her French origin.
-The relationship, however, continued to be stormy, and his wife ended up separating from him when she found out about one of his affairs; He had 5 children born out of wedlock: María del Carmen Leonor (b.
+His domestic life was not initially impacted by his government service, since he lived with his common-law wife for over decade prior to getting married.
+María Virginia Desmier D'Olbreuse, was the daughter of French emigrants who also was a widow in two occasions.
+Their children were born out of wedlock, but he legally recognized them.
+In May 1832 the couple legally formalized their marital situation, both civilly and ecclesiastically.
+His nickname for María Virgina was "La Madama", which alluded to her French origin.
+The relationship, however, was stormy, and his wife ended up separating from him when she found out about one of his affairs; The marriage produced six children, the first five born out of wedlock: María del Carmen Leonor (b.
 1823), María Vicenta (b.
 1824), Gerardo (b.
 1827), Carlos Tomás (b.
 1830), José María (b.
-1830); they had a daughter after their wedding: Clemencia Antonia (who was the mother of Adolfo Alejandro Nouel).
+1830); they had a daughter after their wedding: Clemencia Antonia (who was the mother of archbishop and interim president Adolfo Alejandro Nouel).

-The rapid insertion into the Spanish government apparatus could have been due to the orientation of favoring those recently returned from emigration, as a way of rewarding loyalty to the king, compensating them for the hardships suffered and encouraging others to follow their example.
-Back in his native country, Bobadilla alternated the practice of law with holding positions in the state apparatus.
-Thanks to the experience gained in Puerto Rico, in 1811 he held the position of public notary, which he held until the entry of the Haitians in 1822.
-Shortly after, he was appointed chief notary of the Archbishopric of the Diocese of Santo Domingo, a role expanded not long after with the position of secretary of said organization.
-As if that were not enough, in 1813 he was appointed secretary of the Provincial Council, which served for less than two years, while the Constitution of 1812 remained in force.
+His quick into the Spanish government apparatus could have been due to the orientation of favoring those recently returned from emigration, as a way of rewarding loyalty to the king, compensating them for the hardships suffered and encouraging others to follow their example.
+Back in his native country, Bobadilla alternated the practice of law with holding positions in government.
+Thanks to the experience gained in Puerto Rico, in 1811 he held the position of public notary, which he held until 1822.
+Shortly after, he was appointed chief notary of the Archbishopric of the Diocese of Santo Domingo, a role expanded not long after with the position of secretary.

+In 1813 Bobadilla was appointed secretary of the Provincial Council, which served for less than two years, while the Constitution of 1812 remained in force.
 In 1817 he acquired a notary office, which allowed him to consolidate himself in the legal profession.
-Finally, he obtained the positions of councilor and trustee of the Santo Domingo City Council in 1820.
-During that time he considered himself a Spanish citizen, but such identity did not prevent him from accepting the appointment of first officer of the State Treasury granted to him by José Núñez de Cáceres, president of the Independent State of Spanish Haiti, a product of the overthrow of Spanish domination.
+Finally, he obtained the positions of city councilor and trustee of Santo Domingo in 1820.
+During that time he considered himself a Spanish citizen, but such identity did not prevent him from accepting the appointment of first officer of the State Treasury granted to him by José Núñez de Cáceres, president of the ad-hoc Independent State of Spanish Haiti, a product of the overthrow of Spanish domination.
 Although he was 35 years old, he was not yet a figure of the first order, despite enjoying the confidence of successive Spanish governors as well as Núñez de Cáceres.